dgaydukov/cert-spring5/files/spring5.md

 POJO - plain old java object (term inveted by Martin Fowler) - refers to any java object that's not coupled to any framework.

 Spring Bean - a java object managed by spring container.
 Spring bean can be javabean, or pojo, or just some class.

+###### Maven scope
+There are 2 types of dependencies
+* Direct - directly included into project under `<dependency/>` tag
+* Transitive - dependencies of your direct dependencies.
+Although you don't explicitly add them to project, they are still there.
+We can list all of dependencies by running `mvn dependency:tree`

+Scopes can help to limit transitivity and modify classpath for different built tasks.
+There are 6 scopes:
+* `compile` - default scope if no other set.
+Dependencies with this scope available on the classpath for all builds.
+They are transitive.
+* `provided` - dependency should be provided by jdk or container.
+So it only available during compile-time.
+At run-time they won't be available.
+For example `spring-starter-tomcat` for `.war` application.
+* `runtime` - dependency only available at run-time not compile time.
+For example jdbc driver, since for compilation we are suing `DataSource` to obtain connection we don't need driver at compile time, be we definitely need it during runtime.
+* `test` - means that junit types would be available only in testing scope, not inside main app.
+For example class `AopTestUtils` is available under test folder, but you can't import it into main code.
+* `system` - similar to provided, but we should declare the exact path to jar file using `<systemPath/>` tag
+* `import` - available for type `pom`, should be replaced with all respective dependencies from it's pom.

+Dependencies with scopes provided and test will never be included in the main project.